Upgrades

 release can perform operations against the same schema.

-2. During maintenance window:
+- During maintenance window:

-• Several nova services rely on the external placement service being
+- Several nova services rely on the external placement service being

 at the latest level.
 Therefore, you must upgrade placement before any

 nova services.
-See the placement upgrade notes <admin/upgrade-notes.html>
+See theplacement upgrade notes <admin/upgrade-notes.html>

-• For maximum safety (no failed API operations), gracefully shutdown
+for more details on upgrading the placement service. - For maximum safety (no failed API operations), gracefully shutdown

-• Before restarting services with new code, perform the
+all the services (i.e. SIG_TERM) except nova-compute. - Before restarting services with new code, perform the

 release-specific readiness check with

-nova-status upgrade check.
-See the nova-status upgrade check <nova-status-checks>
+.
+See thenova-status upgrade check <nova-status-checks>

-• Start all services on the new code, with
+for more details on status check. - Start all services on the new code, with

-[upgrade_levels]compute=auto in nova.conf.
+in nova.conf.
 It is safest to

 start nova-conductor first and nova-api last.
 Note that you may use a

-static alias name instead of auto, such as
+static alias name instead ofauto

-[upgrade_levels]compute=<release_name>.
+.
 Also note

 that this step is only required if compute services are not upgraded in

-• If desired, gracefully shutdown nova-compute (i.e. SIG_TERM)
+lock-step with the control services. - If desired, gracefully shutdown nova-compute (i.e. SIG_TERM)

 services in small batches, then start the new version of the code with:

-[upgrade_levels]compute=auto.
+.
 If this batch-based approach

 is used, only a few compute nodes will have any delayed API actions, and